3.8 mile nearly-level semi-loop along the edge of a Novato marsh.

 There is plenty of roadside parking.
 No entrance or parking fees.
 No restrooms,

-drinking water, or maps are available.
+drinking water, or maps are available (you can use your smartphone to scan the QR code at the trailhead info kisok).
 No designated handicapped parking,

 but one trail may be accessed, with assistance (but avoid bringing anything